TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/README.md

 # Search across multiple repositories
 python get_new_flowers.py --search --max-repos=10

+# Use only local Ollama models for LLM processing
+python get_new_flowers.py --ollama

 # Run in interactive wizard mode
 python get_new_flowers.py --wizard
 # or use the short form